 Willow scab disease attacks different types of willow species in Europe and the United States.
 It can attack weeping willows but is not one of the more common weeping willow diseases.
 Willow scab is caused by the fungus Venturia salciperda.
 Scab on willow trees usually doesn’t cause serious harm unless the black canker fungus (Glomerella miyabeanais) is also present.
-Read on to learn about how to recognize and how to treat willow scab.
+Read on to learn about how to recognize and treat willow scab.

 Scab on Willow Trees

 Willow scab is a fungal disease that causes leaf symptoms, followed by brown spore masses at the base of leaves.
 The symptoms of scab on willow start with dark spots on the leaves.
-These can be brown or black, and cause the leaves to wilt, shrivel up and die.
+These can be brown or black, and cause the leaves to wilt, shrivel up, and die.

 Although scab on willow trees can attack any almost any Salix tree, it is not considered one of the common weeping willow diseases.
 In fact, weeping willows (Salix babylonica) are the most resistant willow species to this disease.

 Willow scab disease causes only minor damage to your trees if they are healthy.
 However, repeated infections may slow a willow’s growth and reduce its vigor.